ToeKnee013/Credit-Card-Analysis/README.md

 3. What kind of demographic are we working with?

 ## Prepare
 The data was collected by the kaggle user [Sakshi Goyal](https://www.kaggle.com/sakshigoyal7) through the website URL https://leaps.analyttica.com/home.
-The website is used to explain how to solve a praticular business problem.
+The website is used to explain how to solve a particular business problem.

 Furthermore, the kaggle usability rating is an astonishing 10.0!
-This dataset seems to be credibile and reliable.
+This dataset seems to be credible and reliable.

 ## Process
+The tools I will be working with are SQL for transforming and surface level analysis, Tableau for visualization of findings, and Microsoft PowerPoint for sharing insights as well as a brief overview of the process.